harry-dev-general/mbh/docs/05-troubleshooting/SMS_DUPLICATE_REMINDERS_FIX.md

-# SMS Duplicate Reminders Fix
+# SMS Duplicate Reminders Fix - RESOLVED

 **Date**: October 14, 2025
 **Issue**: Multiple SMS reminders sent for the same allocation
 **Root Cause**: Multiple app instances with in-memory tracking
-**Solution**: Persistent reminder tracking using Airtable
+**Solution**: Using existing Airtable fields to track reminder status

 ## The Problem

-When Railway runs multiple instances of the app (during deployments, scaling, or updates), each instance maintains its own in-memory tracker of sent reminders.
-This causes:
+When Railway runs multiple instances of the app (during deployments, scaling, or updates), each instance maintained its own in-memory tracker of sent reminders.
+This caused:

-1. **Duplicate SMS**: Each instance sends its own reminder
+1. **Duplicate SMS**: Each instance sent its own reminder
-2. **Irregular Timing**: Different instances start at different times
+2. **Irregular Timing**: Different instances started at different times
 3. **Resource Waste**: Unnecessary SMS costs and poor user experience

 ### Evidence from Logs